gdg-cloud-modena/devfest/content/speakers/maurizio-ipsale.md

 He is co-author of the book “Google Cloud Certified Professional Cloud Network Engineer Guide: Design, implement, manage, and secure a network architecture in Google Cloud”, published by Packt Publishing.

-In 2023 he founded GDG Cloud Modena and, in 2024 he was recognized as Google Champion Innovator for Cloud AI/ML track.
+In 2023 he founded GDG Cloud Modena and in 2024 he was recognized as Google Champion Innovator for Cloud AI/ML track.
+In 2025 he was recognized as Google Developer Expert (GDE) for Cloud and AI/ML.